caiks/WBOT02/README.md

 ### Actor node

-cf CAIKS4 202205211600

-It looks like we can grab the screen and process it in < 50ms.
-So that is ok.
-Perhaps grabbing a window or rectangle might be quicker.
+`WBOT02` has a `main` routine that examines the first command line argument and chooses its procedure accordingly.

+#### screen001 and screen002

+In `screen001` we test the screen grab functionality.
+We check to see how long it takes to grab the pixmap, convert it to an image and read every pixel of the image.
+This is the typical output -
 ```
-14:30:21: Starting C:\caiks\build-WBOT02-Desktop_Qt_6_2_4_MSVC2019_64bit-Release\WBOT02.exe screen001...
+09:05:05: Starting C:\caiks\build-WBOT02-Desktop_Qt_6_2_4_MSVC2019_64bit-Release\WBOT02.exe screen001...
-auto pixmap = screen->grabWindow(0)	0.0333489s
+auto pixmap = screen->grabWindow(0)	0.0549396s
 auto image = pixmap.toImage()	6e-07s
 image.format(): 4
 image.depth(): 32